devilry/devilry-django/devilry/Makefile.readme.rst

     Run tests with coverage.
 html-testreport
     Create a test coverage report.
-Depends on 'test'. create-duck1100-data
+Depends on 'test'.
+cleardb:
+    Remove the test database, and recreate it containing only the required django and devilry tables and data. init-exampledb
+    Runs "cleardb", and adds test users from core/fixtures/example/users.json.
+    The most important of these users is the superadmin "grandma" which has permission to do anything.
+The other users have reccommended uses for
+    testing:

+        students:
+            huey, dewey, louie, may, june, july
+        examiners:
+            daisy, clarabelle, della, mathilda
+        admins:
+            donald, gladstone, fethry, gus, scrooge

+    **Note:** All users has "test" as password. create-duck1100-data
     Create data for the duck1100 subject using adminscripts/create_testgroups.py. create-duck1080-data
+    Create data for the duck1080 subject using adminscripts/create_testgroups.py. create-exampledb
+    Runs "init-exampledb" followed by "create-duck1100-data" and
+    "create-duck1080-data".

 Developer help